gere-lajos/laravel-web-tinker/README.md

 ## Known issues

-- If you run the code with ctrl+enter or cmd3+enter, the editor will also start a new line.
+- If you run the code with ctrl+enter or cmd+enter, the editor will also start a new line.
 - History is shared between tabs, and is not cleared when you close the tab.

 ## Installation